-A focused electron beam (3-20 keV) is scanned across the sample surface.
+A focused electron beam (3-20 keV) is scanned across a sample surface.
 Atoms near the surface are ionized, and a fraction of the ionized atoms relax via the Auger process.
 The spectrometer ultimately measures the kinetic energy distribution of a portion of the Auger electrons that are emitted from the sample.
-The technique is inherently surface sensitive because the majority of the measured Auger electrons originate in the outer 5-10 nm of the sample surface.
+The technique is inherently surface sensitive because the Auger electrons have low energy (<2kv).
 The Auger spectra contain information about the concentration and chemical environment (i.e. oxidation state) of surface and near surface atoms.
 Greater depths (up to a few microns) can be probed by coupling the technique with ion milling.
 Lateral distributions of elements can be measured with sub-micron resolution.
 This instrument is essentially an FESEM that provides surface elemental and chemical sensitivity.
 The detection limits are roughly 0.1-1 atomic percent within the information depth.

 Any vacuum compatible conducting or semiconducting solid; thin insulators on conductors possible.

 * The FE Auger was purchased with the generous support of the National Science Foundation (DMR #0216779)